zuozhenggh/learning-library/developer-library/microservices-unified-observability/performance-usecase/performance-usecase.md

 Estimated lab Time - 10 minutes

+### Objectives

+-   Configure alert for when `PlaceOrder` average response time exceeds a given value.
+-   Load test the application to induce the alert
+-   Notice the health state of the metric in Grafana and the messages sent to Slack channel.

+### Prerequisites

+This lab presumes you have already completed the earlier labs.

-## Task 1: Notice perf metrics and create Alert for response time threshold
+## Task 1: Notice perf metrics and create alert for response time threshold

 1. Notice `PlaceOrder average time` metric panel in `Order Service` section of the Grabdish dashboard, select the drop down menu of the panel and click `edit`.